anderspkd/ccs-DEN22/README.md

 AES-NI is required for the PRG to work (see `src/frn/lib/primitives/prg.cc`).

-Code directly related to the protocol is located in `src/frn/`, while code in `src/frn/lib` contain various auxiliary code that was copied from another private repositry so as ensure the anonymity of this submission.
+Code directly related to the protocol is located in `src/frn/`, while code in `src/frn/lib` contain various auxiliary code.

 ## Building